 - IPsec acceleration.

-SFOS performs firewall, PKI, and IPsec acceleration by offloading the qualifying processes to the NPU.
+SFOS accelerates firewall, PKI, and IPsec by offloading the qualifying processes to the NPU.
 These types of acceleration are turned on by default.

 Turning firewall and PKI acceleration on or off restarts the IPS service (DPI engine) each time.